awsdocs/aws-lambda-developer-guide/doc_source/API_DeleteFunction.md

 # DeleteFunction<a name="API_DeleteFunction"></a>

-Deletes the specified Lambda function code and configuration\.

-If you are using the versioning feature and you don't specify a function version in your `DeleteFunction` request, AWS Lambda will delete the function, including all its versions, and any aliases pointing to the function versions\.
-To delete a specific function version, you must provide the function version via the `Qualifier` parameter\.
-For information about function versioning, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

-When you delete a function the associated resource policy is also deleted\.
-You will need to delete the event source mappings explicitly\.
+Deletes a Lambda function\.
+To delete a specific function version, use the `Qualifier` parameter\.
+Otherwise, all versions and aliases are deleted\.
+Event source mappings are not deleted\.

 This operation requires permission for the `lambda:DeleteFunction` action\.